tmpethick/ensembled-dngo/README.md

   - Minibatches (necessary for many datapoint.
 Explore how they effect in small sample size. adjust learning rate accordingly)
   - For many datapoints in high dimensions (mnist)

+- Make it better than random to even make them comparable
 - Test effect of minibatch (find problem with changing gradient.
 Otherwise I expect them to behave similar since it would fit the same function without the datapoint.) √
 - amount of ensembles (find problem for which ensemble does not work)
 - test that mnist can converge...